astronomer/airflow-guides/guides/soda_guide.md

       name: Wrong number of rows!
 ```

-How a metric is defined can be further specified using a:
+How a metric is defined can be specified using any one of the following methods:

 - List of values.
 - Predefined valid format.